MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-session/mpsd-overview.md

 When using REST functionality directly, the caller issues DELETE, PUT, POST, and GET calls against the session directory URIs for most actions.
 On a PUT request, the request body is merged into the existing session.

-If there is no existing session, the request body is used to create a new session, along with the session template stored on [Xbox Developer Portal (XDP)](https://xdp.xboxlive.com) or [Partner Center](https://partner.microsoft.com/dashboard).
+If there is no existing session, the request body is used to create a new session, along with the session template stored on [Partner Center](https://partner.microsoft.com/dashboard).

 All fields are optional, and only deltas must be specified.
 Therefore, {} is a valid PUT request with zero deltas.